mateusmaso/jquery.lifecycle/README.md

 jquery.lifecycle
 ================

-This library is an extension for jQuery which allows to observe mutation callbacks in on a single element.
+This library is an extension for jQuery which allows to observe mutation callbacks on a single element.

 ### Features